xcollantes/algorithms-data-structures/hash_table/README.md

 A Hash Table is a way to store data after being processed by a Hash Function.
 The Hash Table will contain data with a Key and Value pair.

+When creating a hash function, the ID or value is used to determine the hash value.
+So a hash function may use the input value `10` with hash function `hash = 10 % <some_action>`.

+## Hash collision

-Hash collision: When a Hash Function creates duplicate Keys and a conflict is created where that Key is stored.
+When a Hash Function creates duplicate Keys and a conflict is created where that Key is stored.

-Resolve Hash collisions by choosing a technique: - resolve by "chaining" - resolve through "open addressing" - linear/quadratic probing - double hashing
+Resolve Hash collisions by choosing a technique:

+- resolve by "chaining"
+- resolve through "open addressing"
+- linear/quadratic probing
+- double hashing

+## Chaining

-Chaining: When a collision is found, store the new data using a Doubly Linked List.
+When a collision is found, store the new data using a Doubly Linked List.

 ![Hash
 chaining](https://cdn.programiz.com/sites/tutorial2program/files/Hash-3_1.png)

+## Open addressing

-Open addressing: Instead of storing multiple values in one slot in the Hash Table, each slot has one value or left NULL.
+Instead of storing multiple values in one slot in the Hash Table, each slot has one value or left NULL.
 Use either Linear probing or Double Hashing.

+## Linear probing

-Linear probing: If conflict is found, place value in next slot.
+If conflict is found, place value in next slot.

 ```python
 i = some index